LucEnden/unix-terminal-emulator/README.md

 ---

-:x: Calling the run method on a terminal instance before the previous call has finished will result in unexpected behaviour
+:x: Calling the run method on a terminal instance before the previous call has finished will result in unexpected behavior

 ```javascript
 terminal